Advertisement

 REM Sleep and Insight

-Researchers gave participants a tedious number task with a hidden shortcut.
-Those who slept between training and testing were 2.6x more likely to discover the shortcut than those who stayed awake.
-Sleep literally helped them "see" the solution[3].
+Ulrich Wagner and colleagues at the University of Lubeck gave participants a tedious number-transformation task that had a hidden shortcut baked into it.
+Subjects who slept between training and testing were 2.6 times more likely to discover that shortcut than those who stayed awake[3].
+Their sleeping brains found the pattern their waking brains missed.

 Deep Sleep and Memory